eurotech/iot-dev-kit/README.md

-# IoT Dev Kit 4001 Custom
+# EDCK 4001 Custom Devkit
 ## Overview

-The IoT Dev Kit 4001 Custom is a Development Kit for Everyware Device Cloud that provides a learning enviroment and a testbed for IoT/M2M applications; it targets professional developers with an Embedded, IT or OT background.
+The new EDCK 4001 Custom Devkit is a Development Kit for Everyware Cloud that provides a learning enviroment and a testbed for IoT/M2M applications; it targets professional developers with an Embedded, IT or OT background.

 ![Devkit](readme-images/first.jpg)